President Trump Threatens to 'Totally Destroy' North Korea in U.N. Speech

-President Trump threatened North Korea with total destruction in his first speech to the United Nations, but said that the international body could still prevent war.
+President Trump threatened to "totally destroy" North Korea in his first speech to the United Nations, but said that the international body could still prevent war.

 Speaking Tuesday morning at the General Assembly, Trump said that "Rocket Man" — his nickname for North Korean leader Kim Jong-un — was putting his entire country at risk with recent missile and nuclear weapon tests.